Skip to content

 1. Joyful, Play-Based Learning

 Play is a central part of high-quality early childhood education.
 It not only supports cognitive development but also creates opportunities for emotional learning.
-Children between the ages of three and 12 are especially responsive to environments that are joyful and socially engaging, according to Soocial.
+Children between the ages of three and five are especially responsive to environments that are joyful and socially engaging.
 When learning is fun and meaningful, young learners absorb information more easily.
-These positive emotional experiences make concepts stick while also helping children practice empathy, cooperation, and conflict resolution in real time.
+These positive emotional experiences help make concepts stick while also enabling children to practice empathy, cooperation, and conflict resolution in real-time.
 Purposeful play also allows educators to observe and support children’s emotional needs in a natural and stress-free setting.

 2. Supportive Educator-Child Relationships

 In the early education setting, teachers play a critical role in a child’s emotional growth.
 Young children thrive when they feel safe and supported by the adults around them.
 Educators who respond calmly to behavior, model emotional regulation, and create consistent routines help students build trust and emotional security.
 These positive relationships form the backbone of emotional development, giving children the confidence to take learning risks and the skills to navigate social dynamics in the classroom.
-A nurturing teacher can often be a child’s first example of emotional stability outside the home, setting the tone for healthy relationships with others.
+A nurturing teacher is one of a child’s first examples of emotional stability outside the home, setting the tone for healthy relationships with others.

 3. Encouraging Emotional Expression